-- The top sphere provides the panoramic view of the city of Brussels.
+- The top sphere provides a panoramic view of the city of Brussels.

 - There is an urban square at the foot of the structure.

-- The observation deck in the top sphere has a capacity of 250 people.
+- The observation deck in the top sphere has a capacity for 250 people.

-- Each floor has an area of around 240 square metres.
+- Each floor has an area of around 240 square meters.

-- This structure is flexible also.
-The upper sphere can move up to 18 inches.
+- It is flexible also, the upper sphere can move up to 18 inches.